Interactive Charts#

 )

-Now that we know the basics of expressions, let’s see how we can improve on our search input example and make the search string match via a regex pattern.
+Now that we know the basics of expressions, let’s see how we can improve on our search input example to make the search string match via a regex pattern.
 To do this we need to use expr.regex to define the regex string, and expr.test to test it against another string (in this case the string in the Name column).
 The i option makes the regex case insensitive, and you can see that we have switched to using param instead of selection_point since we are doing something more complex than looking up values with an exact match in the data.
 To try this out, you can type mazda|ford in the search input box below.

 search_input = alt.param(